DavidLlanio/cj10_the_thick_wrappers/README.md

 255 in binary is 11111111
 So the entire pixel is: [11111111, 11111111, 11111111]

-Steganography says, you can hide something in the [least significant bits](https://www.analog.com/en/design-center/glossary/lsb.html#:~:text=Least%2Dsignificant%20bit.,is%20the%20furthest%2Dright%20bit.) of this pixel.
+With steganography, you can hide something in the [least significant bits](https://www.analog.com/en/design-center/glossary/lsb.html#:~:text=Least%2Dsignificant%20bit.,is%20the%20furthest%2Dright%20bit.) of this pixel.
 For example, let's hide the letter "H" in this pixel.

 The [ASCII](https://www.asciitable.com/) code of the letter "H" is: 72 (decimal) or 1001000 (binary)